The graphics state object, holding default parameters for drawing operations on an associated port .

 fill-style

-defaults to :opaque-stippled
+defaults to :opaque-stippled.

 foreground

-is used everywhere. :tiled
+is used everywhere. :tiled means that the

 pattern